Disney’s Coronado Springs Resort Review

 - Tower Water View (King)

-And then there are the following club-level rooms and suites:
+These are club-level rooms and suites:

 - Tower Deluxe Suite (Club)